Vedaratnam Appakutti

 Vedaratnam Appakutti Pillai was an Indian freedom fighter, social worker and the co-founder of Kasturba Gandhi National Memorial Trust, a non profit non governmental organization working for the welfare of women in the rural areas of Indian state of Tamil Nadu.

+Early life

 Born into a family of salt merchants in the state of Tamil Nadu to A. Vedaratnam, a freedom activist, he contributed to the efforts of his father to found Kasturba Gandhi Kanya Gurukulam, a rural residential school for girls from financially challenged families, at Vedaranyam, in Nagapattinam district of the state.
 The establishment has grown over the years to house a printing school, electronics and computer training school and an incense manufacturing unit.
 The Government of India awarded him the fourth highest civilian honour of Padma Shri in 1989.